 U.S. Tax Returns for U.S. Citizens Living in Canada

 The U.S. bases tax filing for individuals on citizenship.
 U.S. citizens must file a U.S. tax return to report their worldwide income, no matter where in the world they live.
-(To contrast, Canada taxes individuals based on residency, so those who move from Canada may no longer have to file Canadian tax returns.)
+(In contrast, Canada taxes individuals based on residency, so those who move from Canada may no longer have to file Canadian tax returns.)
 Even if you’re a U.S. citizen who has never lived or worked in the U.S., you are required to file U.S. individual tax returns.

-A U.S. expatriate files the U.S. tax return in U.S dollars, reporting income and expenses under U.S. law.
+A U.S. expatriate files the U.S. tax return in U.S. dollars, reporting income and expenses under U.S. law.
 The U.S. allows a foreign tax credit for the tax paid to the home country—they recognize the right of the expatriate’s residence – their “tax home“ – to tax the residence country’s income first.
-Generally, then, a U.S. citizen should not be double taxed.
+Generally, then, a U.S. citizen should not be double-taxed.
 However, U.S. tax law treats certain income and expenses differently than Canada, such as stock options, RRSP deduction, and the sale of your principal residence.
 Consequently, you may unexpectedly find yourself owing U.S. taxes.